winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 #### Varṣākāra’s Visit

 2\.
-It was then that the king of Magadha, Ajātaśatru, wanted to attack Vṛji.
+It was then that the King of Magadha, Ajātaśatru, wanted to attack Vṛji.
 The King thought to himself, “Although their people may be brave and fierce, it won’t be enough to stop me from seizing that country.”
 {: #p2}

 3\.
 King Ajātaśatru then summoned his priestly great minister Varṣākāra and told him, “Go to the Bhagavān on Mount Gṛdhrakūṭa and bow at the Bhagavān’s feet in my name.
 Ask about the Bhagavān’s health: ‘Are you getting around easily?
 Have your travels been difficult?’
 Then also say to the Bhagavān, ‘The people of Vṛji are independent and brave, and the population is fierce.
 They won’t submit to me, so I want to attack them.
 What instruction might the Bhagavān have?’
 If he has some instruction, then remember it well.
 Don’t forget any of it.
 Report to me the Tathāgata’s words just as you heard them, for they are never false.”
 {: #p3}

 4\.
 The minister Varṣākāra accepted the King’s instructions and rode a precious chariot to Mount Gṛdhrakūṭa.
 Reaching a place to stop, he dismounted and proceeded on foot until he reached the Bhagavān.
 When they were done exchanging greetings, he sat to one side.
-He said to the Bhagavān, “The king of Magadha, Ajātaśatru, bows his head at the Buddha’s feet and respectfully and politely asks, ‘Are you getting around easily?
+He said to the Bhagavān, “The King of Magadha, Ajātaśatru, bows his head at the Buddha’s feet and respectfully and politely asks, ‘Are you getting around easily?
 Have your travels been difficult?’
 He also says to the Bhagavān, ‘The people of Vṛji are independent and brave, and the population is fierce.
 They won’t submit to me, so I want to attack them.
 What instruction might the Bhagavān have?’”
 {: #p4}

 5\.
 At the time, Ānanda was standing behind the Bhagavān fanning him.
 The Buddha asked Ānanda, “Have you heard that the people of Vṛji frequently hold meetings and discussions on what’s proper?”